 Licensing for their trade area, and their business category is essential.
 If they are not licensed, they may not be able to get a permit to do the work in the first place.
 Lack of permits means no inspection and may have further implications for you when you sell your house.

 Does the business have liability insurance?
-What happens if the there is an accident?
+What happens if there is an accident?
 As an example, a fence builder digs a hole and hits an electrical line or something worse.
 A painter spills a 5-gallon pail of paint on your brand new rug.
 A gas leak causes an explosion.
-A painter is spraying your house also sprays your neighbour’s house and car because of wind drift.
+A painter is spraying your house also sprays the house r’s house and car, next door because of wind drift.
 Who pays for this?

 Years in business seem to reduce risk.
 A company that has been around locally for ten years is a better risk than someone just starting.
 Think about where you work now as an employee.
 You are more efficient at what you do after years of experience than when you just had a year on the job.